 - overseeing the Company’s response to regulatory developments relating to compensation arrangements for directors and executive officers;

-- considering and, if appropriate, establishing stock ownership guidelines designed to encourage executive officers and directors to acquire and hold a meaningful equity interest in the Company; and
+- considering and, if appropriate or legally required, establishing and monitoring the creation or revision of any policy allowing the Company to clawback, recoup or recover incentive compensation paid or stock ownership guidelines designed to encourage executive officers and directors to acquire and hold a meaningful equity interest in the Company; and

 - evaluating the efficacy of the Company's compensation policy and strategy in achieving expected benefits to the Company and otherwise furthering the Committee's policies.

 - Compensation of Chief Executive Officer.
 The Committee shall determine and approve (or make recommendations to the full Board for approval) the compensation and other terms of employment of the Company's Chief Executive Officer and shall evaluate the Chief Executive Officer's performance in light of relevant performance goals and objectives, taking into account, among other things, the policies of the Company and the Chief Executive Officer's performance in:

 - fostering a corporate culture that promotes the highest levels of integrity and the highest ethical standards;